Headlights (Alex G album)

 Headlights is the tenth studio album by American musician Alex G, released on July 18, 2025 on RCA Records.
 Marking his major-label debut, the album was co-produced by Alex G and Unknown Mortal Orchestra bass guitarist Jacob Portrait, and was preceded by three singles, "Afterlife", "June Guitar", and "Oranges".

 Background

 Headlights consists of "absurd twists and mundane milestones", influenced by Americana music similarly to his previous studio album, God Save the Animals (2022).
-It is set to continue the musical narrative characteristic of his work and draws influence from various artists, including Neil Young, Elliott Smith and Lucinda Williams.
+The album continues the musical narrative characteristic of his work and draws influence from various artists, including Neil Young, Elliott Smith and Lucinda Williams.
 A press release noted that Alex G "revisits the reality-bending terrain that has made him both a beloved artist and an unassuming cultural figure".

 Recording

 The album was co-produced by Alex G and Unknown Mortal Orchestra bass guitarist Jacob Portrait, who had worked with Giannascoli on his previous two studio albums, God Save the Animals (2022) and House of Sugar (2019).
 The majority of the album's instrumentation was recorded solely by Alex G, with contributions from his partner and regular collaborator Molly Germer (violin, backing vocals), alongside Carolina Diazgranados (cello, backing vocals), Hannah Nicholas (viola, backing vocals), Veronica Jurkiewicz (viola), Carlos Santiago (violin) and Justin Yoder (cello).

 Alex G's longtime backing band – Sam Acchione (guitar), John Heywood (bass) and Tom Kelly (drums) – appear on the album's closing track, "Logan Hotel (Live)".
 The song was recorded "around a piano at the downtown Philadelphia hotel," with Alex G noting: "They’re amazing musicians, and so what they’re bringing to the song, it’s special and I am trying to capture that.
 And [sic] I want them on the album because they’re my people."